Battle of Fort Dearborn: Battle

-Accounts of the battle
+Accounts

 The recollections of a number of the survivors of the battle have been published.
 Heald's story was recorded on September 22, 1812, by Charles Askin in his diary, Heald also wrote brief accounts of events in his journal and in an official report of the battle.
 Walter Jordan recorded his version of events in a letter to his wife dated October 12, 1812.
-Helm wrote a detailed narrative of events; but, because of his fear of being court martialed due to his criticism of Heald, delayed publication until 1814.
+Helm wrote a detailed narrative of events, but his fear of being court-martialed for his criticism of Heald made him delay publication until 1814.
 John Kinzie's recollections of the battle were recorded by Henry Schoolcraft in August 1820.

-These accounts of details of the conflict are discrepant, particularly in their attribution of blame for the battle.
-Juliette Magill Kinzie's Wau-Bun: The Early Day in the Northwest, which was first published in 1856, provides the traditional account of the conflict.
-However it is based on family stories and is regarded as historically inaccurate.
+The accounts of details of the conflict are discrepant, particularly in their attribution of blame for the battle.
+Juliette Augusta Magill Kinzie's Wau-Bun: The Early Day in the Northwest, which was first published in 1856, provides the traditional account of the conflict.
+However, it is based on family stories and is regarded as historically inaccurate.
 Nonetheless, its popular acceptance was surprisingly strong.

-The Battle of Fort Dearborn has also been referred to as "The Fort Dearborn Massacre" by the defending Americans.
-The battle has been claimed a massacre due to the large number of Americans killed including women and children, as opposed to the relatively smaller Potawatami losses incurred.
-The conflict has also been argued to have been a measure of self-defense on the part of the Potawatami.
+The Battle of Fort Dearborn has also been referred to as the "Fort Dearborn Massacre" by the defending Americans.
+The battle has been claimed a massacre due to the large number of Americans killed including women and children, as opposed to the relatively-smaller Potawatomi losses incurred.
+The conflict has also been argued to have been a measure of self-defense on the part of the Potawatomi.

 Aftermath

-Following the battle, the Native Americans took their prisoners to their camp near Fort Dearborn and the fort was burned to the ground.
+After the battle, the Native Americans took their prisoners to their camp near Fort Dearborn and the fort was burned to the ground.
 The region remained empty of U.S. citizens until after the war ended.
-Some of the prisoners died in captivity, while others were later ransomed.
+Some of the prisoners died in captivity, and others were later ransomed.
 The fort, however, was rebuilt in 1816.

-General William Henry Harrison, who was not present at the battle, later claimed the Miami had fought against the Americans, and used the Battle of Fort Dearborn as a pretext to attack Miami villages.
-Miami Chief, Pacanne, and his nephew, Jean Baptiste Richardville, accordingly ended their neutrality in the War of 1812, and allied with the British.
+General William Henry Harrison, who was not present at the battle, later claimed the Miami had fought against the Americans, and he used the Battle of Fort Dearborn as a pretext to attack Miami villages.
+Miami Chief, Pacanne, and his nephew, Jean Baptiste Richardville, accordingly ended their neutrality in the War of 1812 and allied with the British.

 Historical perspective

 Seen from the perspective of the War of 1812, and the larger conflict between Britain and France which precipitated it, this was a very small and brief battle, but it ultimately had larger consequences in the territory.
-Arguably, for the Native Americans, it was an example of "winning the battle but losing the war": the U.S. later pursued a policy of removing the tribes from the region, resulting in the 1833 Treaty of Chicago, which was marked at its culmination in 1835 by the last great Native American war dance in the then nascent city.
-Thereafter, the Potowatomie and other tribes were moved further west.
+Arguably, for the Native Americans, it was an example of "winning the battle but losing the war" since the US later pursued a policy of removing the tribes from the region, resulting in the 1833 Treaty of Chicago, which was marked at its culmination in 1835 by the last great Native American war dance in the nascent city.
+Thereafter, the Potawatomi and other tribes were moved further west.